dfelinto/blender-manual/manual/render/shader_nodes/converter/map_range.rst

 Inputs
 ======

-Value
+Value/Vector
-   The input value to be remapped.
+   The input value or vector to be remapped.
 From Min
    The lower bound of the range to remap from.
 From Max